shireeshj/blog/_posts/2024-05-05-mastering-multi-tenant-setup-with-rails-background-jobs.md

 Now, you'll get the desired result for both databases.

 However, this approach has its drawbacks:
-1. For each background job, we need to pass an additional parameter.
+* For each background job, we need to pass an additional parameter.
-2. We need to write additional code to connect to the correct database for each background job.
+* We need to write additional code to connect to the correct database for each background job.

 To address these issues, we can create a Sidekiq adapter that will decide which database to connect to based on the database that initiated the background job.
 But before creating the adapter, we need a global attribute to remember which database we are connected to.
-To achieve this, Rails `current_attributes` and Sidekiq `Middleware` will be utilized.
+To achieve this, Rails `CurrentAttributes` and Sidekiq `Middleware` will be utilized.

 ##### **Current Attributes**
 From the definition of [Current Attributes](https://api.rubyonrails.org/classes/ActiveSupport/CurrentAttributes.html), *Abstract super class that provides a thread-isolated attributes singleton, which resets automatically before and after each request.
 This allows you to keep all the per-request attributes easily available to the whole system.*